 Last updated: May 2018

 Protecting your personal information is extremely important to Legal & General.
-It’s especially important for a large financial company like ours, as our customers trust us to look after a huge amount of sensitive information on everything from their business affairs to their medical history.
+It’s especially important for a large financial company like ours, as our customers and professional business clients trust us to look after a huge amount of sensitive information on everything from their business affairs to their medical history.

 The way we collect and share your information is equally important.
-Our customers expect us to manage their information privately and securely.
-If we don’t, they’ll lose their trust in us.
+Our professional business clients expect us to manage their information privately and securely.
+If we don’t, they’ll lose trust in us.

-This policy tells you how we collect and process your personal information.
-Please take a few minutes to read it, and show it to anyone else connected to the policy.
+This policy tells you how we collect and process your personal business information.
+Please take a few minutes to read it, and show it to anyone else connected to the business relationship.

 What does this policy cover?